PCMDI/pcmdi.github.io/mips/index.md

 # obs4MIPs

 ### [obs4MIPs][obs4MIPs]
-obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons
+obs4MIPs (Observations for Model Intercomparison Projects) is an activity to make observational products more accessible for climate model intercomparisons.

 ---